zaqifathis/BIMserver-doc/Get-Started-Quick-Guide.md

 1. Read the wiki page for the relevant version of the requirements document, e.g. [Requirements 1.5](https://github.com/opensourceBIM/BIMserver/wiki/Requirements-1.5)

 2. Make sure you can execute a JAR file by double-clicking a JAR file.
-If not, check that [Java](http://www.java.com) is installed properly and the JAVA environment variables are setup correctly.
-On your Mac, Oracle advises to install the JDK (instead of the JRE).
+If not, check that Java is installed properly and the JAVA environment variables are setup correctly.
 Make sure you have 64bit Java installed.
+A JRE for your operating system can be downloaded from [Adoptium](https://adoptium.net/de/temurin/releases/?package=jre&os=any).
+Oracle provides JREs for Java 8 only at <https://java.com>.
+If you want to use java from the commandline on your Mac, Oracle advises to install a JDK (instead of the JRE).

 3. Download the latest [file(s)](https://github.com/opensourceBIM/BIMserver/releases).
 If needed, read about [which type of files to download](https://github.com/opensourceBIM/BIMserver/wiki/Download).